pschanely/wildflower/README.md

-# The "Wildflower" programming language
+# Wildflower
+Wildflower is a minimalistic, pure functional, JSON-formatted programming language.

 ## Status
  * Wildflower is just an idea at the moment.